Altai Mountain goat

-The Altai Mountain goat is a breed of domestic goat bred for wool production.
+The Altai Mountain goat is a breed of domestic goat bred for wool production in the Altai Republic of the Russian Federation.
 The breed was developed during the years from 1944 to 1982 in the Gorno-Altai Autonomous Soviet Socialist Republic region of the Soviet Union, by cross-breeding the Don goat with local goats for a high wool yield.

 Appearance

 Females (nanny goats) weigh 41 to 44kg (90 to 97lb) while males (billy goats) weigh 65 to 70kg (143 to 155lb).
 Altai Mountain goats are black in color at a young age, and change to dark brown or grey as they mature.
 A distinctive feature of the Altai Mountain goat is the length and volume of the wool they grow, which is three to four times more than the local goats of the region.

 Origin

 The breed was first introduced in the Altai Republic region of the Altai Mountains.
 The breed was slowly developed between 1944 and 1982 by cross-breeding the Don goat with goats local to the region.
 The goal of developing the breed was to create a goat with a high wool production that could withstand the severe weather conditions of the harsh winters in Siberia.